Rod Stewart And ‘Game Of Thrones’: How The Singer’s New Video Caused An Uproar

 — Alex Cavendish (@PrisonUK) March 3, 2017

-Do you think that Rod Stewart’s video was in bad taste, or just meant to be good fun?
+Do you think that Rod Stewart’s video was in bad taste or just meant to be good fun?
 Leave your thoughts in the comments below.

 [Featured Image by Steve Welsh/Getty Images]